curtispuetz/pypp-docs/docs/lang_features/for_loops.md

 # For loops

-Like Python for loops, but you cannot modify the target unless using `range()`.
+Like Python for loops, but you cannot modify the target.

 ## Usage